oligot/go-mod-upgrade/readme.md

 ## Install

+Pre-compiled binaries for Windows, OS X and Linux are available in the [releases page](https://github.com/oligot/go-mod-upgrade/releases).

-With the Go toolchain, you can do
+Alternatively, with the Go toolchain, you can do

 ```
 $ go get -u github.com/oligot/go-mod-upgrade